Why are my brakes squeaking?

 Lisa F. Young/istockphoto.com

-Squeaky brakes can panic a driver, as brakes are arguably the most important safety feature in automobiles.
-Sometimes the concern is warranted, as the brakes are going bad.
+When brakes start to squeak, it can be more than just an annoying noise; it can be a sign that something is wrong.
+Squeaky brakes can panic a driver, since brakes are arguably the most important safety feature in automobiles.
+Sometimes that concern is warranted, as the brakes are going bad.
 Other times, however, there may be nothing wrong at all.

 Advertisement